 The Purist: A four-blade razor that otherwise matches the Practical in every way.
 Two-month supply ($10.99) includes handle and four cartridges; six-month ($17.99) includes handle and 12 cartridges; 12-month supply ($29.99) includes handle and 24 cartridges.

 The Perfectionist: Features six blades, a lubricating strip, pivoting head, flow-through design—essentially the same as the previous two with more blades.
 Optional flexible head cartridges claim to provide a better shave around curves.
-Two-month supply ($12.99) includes handle and four cartridges; six-month ($22.99) includes handle and 12 cartridges; 12-month supply ($39.99) includes handle and 24 cartridges.
+A two-month supply of the Flex head costs ($12.99) includes handle and four cartridges; six-month ($22.99) includes handle and 12 cartridges; 12-month supply ($39.99) includes handle and 24 cartridges.
 Note that you can select cartridges without the optional flexible head for slightly less per piece.

 Aside from the optional flexible head on the highest-priced product, we didn’t see any indication on the company’s website that their lady-specific razors are designed any differently from the men’s versions.